© David Llewellyn

 “We’ve got an elephant,” said Grandad.
 “He might.”

 “You want to bet?” she said, although in her heart she knew that her Grandad might be right.
 Okay, he hadn’t turned up on Sunday like he’d promised but things had changed since then.
 Her dad liked things that were unusual, exotic and even a little bit dangerous.
 He used to ride a motorbike, even when Anabel was very young and her mum and dad still lived together.
 He didn’t have the motorbike any more but he had a sports car.
-He’d bought it a year ago, not long after he’d moved in with Doris.
-Doris wasn’t her real name.
-Her real name was Tiffany or Chantelle or Brandie-Anne or something stupid like that and she had two kids called Thing 1 and Thing 2.
+He’d bought it a year ago, not long after he’d moved in with Brandie-Anne.
+Brandie-Anne wasn’t her real name.
+Her real name was Trixie-Lyn or Lilly-Anne or something stupid like that and she had two kids called Thing 1 and Thing 2.
 Now her dad and Brandie-Anne were going to have a baby of their own.
-This was ridiculous, Anabel knew that.
+It was ridiculous, Anabel knew that much.
 How could her father be trusted with a baby?
 The last time he’d had one he’d lost it.
 She knew.
 She was that baby.

 Anabel lowered her gaze.
 A voice like that was usually about three feet from the ground.